Pyxus/fray/README.md

 ```

 Sequence inputs can be defined using the `SequenceList` class, and then registered to the `SequenceAnalyzer`.
-The sequence analyzer can be fed inputs and determine if the match any sequences defined.
+The sequence analyzer can then be fed inputs and will emit a signal if any matches are found.

 ```gdscript
 var sequence_list := SequenceList.new()